Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

 Here is how PKF puts it:

 \begin{quote} It remains to say a few words about Popper's contention that 'the reduction of the wave packet [...] has nothing to do with the quantum theory: it is a trivial feature of probability theory'.
 The 'feature' which Popper has in mind is of course the dependence of probabilities on experimental conditions which entails that they change abruptly when the conditions change.
 Now the fact that the Born Interpretation is part of the quantum theory entails that this feature is part of the quantum theory also [...].
-But while Popper, having before himself the ready-made result of the labours of the Copenhagen school, can regard the situation as a 'trivial feature of probability theory', Bohr has shown how difficult it is to have both the quantum theory and a propensity interpretation of its predictions, and how many modifications are needed in order to achieve a combination of this kind [...].
-Now the 'reduction of the wave packet', which leads from the unmodified quantum theory to the classical level with its propensities, contains all these modifications, including the approximations which are needed to eliminate the unwanted effects of a realistic interpretation of the principle of superposition (sections 1—3 above).
-It is therefore much more complex than the simple 'reduction' of propensities for which it makes room.
-Of course, there is no observable difference between the two reductions and an instrumentalist will feel no compunction in identifying them.
-But such an identification does little to advance our understanding of the quantum theory - \cite{PKF}, page 259-260 \end{quote}
+But while Popper, having before himself the ready-made result of the labours of the Copenhagen school, can regard the situation as a 'trivial feature of probability theory', Bohr has shown how difficult it is to have both the quantum theory and a propensity interpretation of its predictions, and how many modifications are needed to achieve a combination of this kind - \cite{PKF}, page 259-260 \end{quote}